Kung. Fu. Master.

 What?
 You haven’t learned Lifting The Sky yet?
 That’s okay.
 It’s easy to learn.
 I recently released 2 free instructional videos when I launched my new online academy.
 (Click here for the videos.
 You have to enter your email, but otherwise, it’s completely free.)

 Does that sound too easy?
 Not so fast, grasshopper.
 Believe me — this requires real discipline.
 But it’s a different KIND of discipline.

 Do this for 1 minute every day — for just 30 days.
 If you miss a day, then you have to start over.

 If you can do a full 30 days, then congratulations.
 You’ve just cultivated some Kung Fu discipline!
 If you keep at it, then the sky’s the limit on what you can do!

 Got questions for me?
 Post them below.
 I’d love to hear from you.
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.